How to search, plan and book train travel in Italy

 With several classes of train tickets available, it’s sometimes a little tricky to know what difference it will make to your journey.
 I will add that I often book the cheapest option when traveling on a shorter route of around 1 to 1.5 hours.

-There is not a vast difference between first and second-class travel, but if you are tall or on a longer journey, a bit of extra legroom in first class is always nice.
+There is no vast difference between first- and second-class travel, but if you are tall or on a longer journey, a bit of extra legroom in first-class travel is always nice.

 If you are a family and want a table where you can play a game of cards or have your computer out on your journey, look for a premium-class ticket where you can pre-book seat numbers.